andersongames/auth-react/docs/project.md

 ---

-## 📝 Entrega
+## 📝 Delivery

-Você pode subir o projeto no GitHub, com um README explicativo contendo:
+You can upload the project to GitHub, with an explanatory README containing:

-- Tecnologias usadas
+- Technologies used
-- Como rodar localmente
+- How to run locally
-- Explicação das principais decisões técnicas
+- Explanation of key technical decisions
-- Link do deploy, se houver
+- Link to the deploy, if any